Frequently Asked Questions About HGH

 HGH is also not a steroid, but it does have some steroid like effects such as increasing lean muscle and decreasing fat.
 HGH does not make women masculine, however, if a woman is working out with heavy weights it can enhance the benefits of the workout.
 Lifting heavy weights helps to build large muscles, so women wanting to firm and shape up should use low weights with more repetitions, and HGH should enhance the benefits of their workout.

 Human growth hormone is known to improve the condition of the hair, return gray hair back to the original color, thicken thin hair, and increase the rate of normal hair growth, however it should not cause women to grow beards or develop hairy bodies.

-Can HGH improve the symptoms of menopause?
 It may.
-For more information please see our page about HGH and Menopause.
+For more information please see our page about HGH and menopause.